 Entry and exit

-Entry to the Minster is through the doors at the West End of the cathedral see map below.
+Entry to the Minster is through the doors at the West End of the cathedral.
 There will be signage and our welcome staff on hand to ensure people can queue safely and physically distance from people outside of their household/bubble.

-Please bring a copy of your ticket along, either as a print out or to show on your phone for our welcome team to check
+Please bring a copy of your ticket along, either show the ticket on your phone or bring a print out, for our welcome team to check.

-Our staff and clergy will be available to welcome you during your visit wearing face visors or masks.
+Our staff and clergy will be available to welcome you during your visit wearing face masks.